 Now, with the Reserve Bank of India (RBI) allowing for the linking of credit cards, starting with RuPay, with the UPI IDs, the scope for innovation within this payment ecosystem, not immediately, but in the next five to 10 years, has increased manifold, further pushing the government’s pursuit of financial inclusion.

 Firstly, the linking of credit cards with UPI will have a direct bearing on the number and volume of transactions.
 UPI, on debit payments alone and contrary to the hopes and expectations of many, breached the Rs 10 trillion mark in May 2022, with the number of transactions inching towards 6 billion.
-However, even with a debit facility alone, there are reasons to be bullish on the UPI volumes, and the numbers could go as high as in another four-five years.
+However, even with a debit facility alone, there are reasons to be bullish on the UPI volumes, and the numbers could go as high as 50 billion per month in another four-five years.
 The credit card integration is only going to accelerate this push.

 Two, there is now an opportunity for banks and other financial institutions to go big on digital credit cards.
 Already, some applications and platforms offer a pay later facility.
 In the United States, Apple, through an in-house subsidiary, will soon begin experimenting with a digital credit card for the services within its ecosystem.